Estimated reading time: 7 minutesHeadaches are a frequent complaint among my hypermobile clients and The Zebra Club community.

 Migraines and hypermobility

 A migraine is more than a headache.
 This condition is characterized by frequent moderate to severe attacks that last 4 -72 hours.
-They are often one-sided, pulsating and can be associated with nausea, light and noise sensitivity, and can be disabling (3).
-Migraines and hypermobility are both more frequent in women (3).
+They are often one-sided, pulsating, and can be associated with nausea, light and noise sensitivity, and can be disabling (4).
+Migraines, like hypermobility, are more common in women (4).

 A note on vestibular migraines

 Vestibular migraines, like other migraines, are more common in women.
-They also seem to have an autosomal dominant inheritance pattern similar to that seen in hEDS, meaning a child of a parent has a 50% chance of inheriting the condition (6).
-It was also interesting to learn that in postmenopausal people, typical migraines are sometimes replaced by these episodes of vertigo, dizziness, or feeling off balance (6).
+They also seem to have an autosomal dominant inheritance pattern similar to that seen in hEDS, meaning a child of a parent has a 50% chance of inheriting the condition (7).

 This type of migraine may need to be treated by a vestibular migraine experienced specialist or a Neuro-otologist, sometimes an otolaryngologist (ENT).
 Vestibular Rehab with a specialised physical therapist may also help.